 This table invites one and all to step up and share the season!
 The cardboard drum frame is covered in green felt trimmed with gold upholstery cord.

 Sparkling decorative Christmas tree cake (1968)

 This year, stage a Christmas spectacular… with a glittering, glistening eggnog cake!

 Shape it like a starry Christmas tree, deck it with silvery garlands made from foil.
 On high, put a shining angel, and at the base, rock candy crystals to reflect dancing candlelight.

-A red and white Christmas table with a candy cane centerpiece (1965)
+1960s Christmas party decor: A red and white holiday table with a candy cane centerpiece (1965)